Robust quantum dots charge autotuning using neural network uncertainty: Line detection methodology

 \subsection{Patch classification samples}

-The Figures~\ref{fig:patch-samples} present examples of classification results to illustrate the line detection performance.
-We can observe that the classification errors (Figures~\ref{fig:patch-samples}c,d) are often due to the presence of a transition line close to the detection area or labelling mistakes.
+Figure~\ref{fig:patch-samples} presents examples of the classification results to illustrate the line detection performance.
+We can observe that the classification errors (Figures~\ref{fig:patch-samples}c,d) are often due to the presence of a transition line close to the detection area or annotation mistakes.
 In general, the confidence scores are lower when the patch is misclassified.
-More samples can be found in the simulation results files available for download from \citet{run_outputs}.
+More samples can be found in the simulation result files available for download from \citet{run_outputs}.